Skip links

 In the first issues, the fairy tale introduces Babiling, the royal jester, and shows why being heroic is fun.
 With each new issue, readers can gradually create a full animated series — with dragons, knights, princesses, and tournaments.

-Scetches for every taste
+Sketches for every taste

 5-геракл_и_антей1